I would like to Donate:

 The shark fin trade is arguably the biggest threat to sharks at this time.
 Traded on an unimaginable scale and generating vast wealth for those at the top, the fin trade and its attempted regulation, is a complicated and challenging topic.

-You will have heard and read huge figures associated with the number of sharks taken for their fins on an annual basis, but the only quantifiable figures are those of Shelley Clarke who calculated that the fins of 26-73 million sharks are traded worldwide each year.
+You will have heard and read huge figures associated with the number of sharks taken for their fins on an annual basis, but the only quantifiable figures are those of Shelley Clarke who calculated in 2006 that the fins of 26-73 million sharks are traded worldwide each year (1).
 Clarke’s results provide the first fisheries independent estimate of the scale of shark catches worldwide and indicate that shark biomass in the fin trade is three to four times higher than recorded in the Food and Agriculture Organisation (FAO) global database – a clear indication that shark finning and misreporting is rife.

 Shark fins are not equal in value but are divided into a primary and secondary fin set with higher prices paid for the primary set.
 Dorsal fins from Whale Sharks and Basking Sharks are regarded as trophy fins fetching thousands of dollars apiece.